reasonml/reasonml.github.io/docs/comparison-to-ocaml.md

   </tbody>
 </table>

 Can you spot the error in the OCaml example?
 This is one of the most common mistakes among OCaml programmers.
-The nested `match` *must* be wrapped in parentheses, otherwise the `Some` case is parsed as belonging to the outer `match`.
+The nested `match` *must* be wrapped in parentheses, otherwise the `B (x, y)` case is parsed as belonging to the inner `match`.
 Visually, it's actually:

 ```ocaml
 let res = match x with